AexLiuMing/send/README.md

 ```
-PRIVATE_ KEY=''
+CHAIN_URL=''

+PRIVATE_KEY=''

-CHECK_ TIME=60 Check time="Cycle every time in minutes
+CHECK_TIME=60 Check time="Cycle every time in minutes

-TxWaitTime=1 The number of minutes to wait for the first transaction failure.
+TX_WAIT_TIME=1 The number of minutes to wait for the first transaction failure.
 After waiting, use this nonce to initiate the transaction again

-PriorityFeeFromEnv=2.5 Priority fee defaults to 1.5gwei
+PRIORITY_FEE=2.5 Priority fee defaults to 1.5gwei

-TxMaxFeePerGasLimit=1000 The default maximum cost is 500gwei.
+TX_MAX_FEE_PRE_GASLIMIT=1000 The default maximum cost is 500gwei.
 If the altitude exceeds this, the program will exit

+EXECUTE=1

 [
   {